lunatech-labs/lunatech-scala2-to-scala3-course/README.md

 ### How to _"linearize"_/_"delinearize"_ a master repository

 In the context of the _"Moving from Scala 2 to Scala 3"_ course, _linearize_ allows one to view the changes between the different exercises.
-In other words, this feature allows one to see exactly what needs to be done to _"solve"_ the exercise — so; if you want to actually learn something, don't use this feature — instead, give the exercises a try first...
+In other words, this feature allows one to see exactly what needs to be done to _"solve"_ the exercise.
+So, if you want to actually learn something, don't use this feature — instead, give the exercises a try first...

 In a broader context, _"linearize"_/_"delinearize"_ is an important tool to evolve/change the master repository of this course.